ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma_2/cancer_model.rst

 State and Transition Data Tables
 ++++++++++++++++++++++++++++++++

-In the tables below, data_dir = J:/Project/simulation_science/multiple_myeloma/data/cause_model_input/phase_2/2022_07_09.
+In the tables below, data_dir depends on the location:

+* If the simulation is running in the US location, data_dir = J:/Project/simulation_science/multiple_myeloma/data/cause_model_input/phase_2/2022_07_09.
+* If the simulation is running in the China location, data_dir = J:/Project/simulation_science/multiple_myeloma/data/cause_model_input/phase_2/2022_08_11_China.

 The mortality and relapse inputs depend on the timestep size; input files are provided for 90-day and 28-day timesteps.

 .. list-table:: State Definitions
    :widths: 1, 5, 15